 Use the information to craft a proposal that "speaks" to each individual funder

 With all of this information, you should have a good idea of how to target your proposals for each funder, in the language its program officer will likely prefer.
 Be aware that many funders prefer a letter of intent rather than a full proposal.
 Determine the preferences of your target funders.

 You will also have a sense of how much you can reasonably request from each funder.
-It is important to make each grant proposal unique.
+It is essential to make each grant proposal unique.
 Do not just put together one proposal and send it to everyone.
 Also, be very careful about transferring sections of an old proposal into a new one.
 It's best to start anew every time so that a particular proposal will be original and fresh.

 Create a prospect grid or spreadsheet